How Passenger Vehicle Drivers Can Help Prevent Truck Accidents

 Tailgating trucks can expose you to their large blind spots, leaving you vulnerable to trucking accidents or collisions if they make any sudden lane changes.
 It’s essential to keep a safe distance from the truck on the road.
 The general rule of thumb is to give at least five to six seconds of stopping distance between you and the truck.

 This will give you enough space to brake in case of an emergency and avoid any obstacles or debris in your path.
 By following this simple rule, you can help reduce the risk of accidents and keep the roads safer for everyone.
 Remember, when driving on the road with commercial trucks, safety should always be your top priority.

 Shook & Stone Cares About Your Safety

 If you have been involved in a truck accident and believe the truck driver or another passenger vehicle driver should be held responsible, contact our Las Vegas truck accident attorneys at Shook & Stone right away.
 We can examine your case and determine who should be held liable for your injuries, medical expenses, and emotional damages.
-Our firm believes that every accident victim reserves the right to obtain affordable representation, and that is why we handle each case on a contingency-fee basis.
+Our firm’s personal injury attorneys believe that every accident victim reserves the right to obtain affordable representation, and that is why we handle each case on a contingency fee basis.
 This means you will not pay a single penny unless we recover compensation for you.

 To discuss your case, call Shook & Stone today!
 We are dedicated to putting relentless representation on your side!